-Scott Shaffer and his colleagues at the University of California, Santa Cruz, used tiny satellite transmitters to track the migration of sooty shearwaters—and what their data revealed is extraordinary: a round trip migration of 40,000 miles.
+Scott Shaffer and his colleagues at the University of California, Santa Cruz, attached very small, light-based geolocators to the legs of sooty shearwaters to track their migration—and what their data revealed is extraordinary: a round trip migration of 40,000 miles.

 These tiny devices weigh less than a few grains of rice, making it possible to track small birds that could not fly with the heavier satellite devices.
 Geolocators record sunrises and sunsets, and with complex computer programs scientists can figure out where the birds have traveled.